Skip to content

 The virtual environment must be active to run scripts and commands in the project without uv run.
 Virtual environment activation differs per shell and platform.

-See the documentation on running commands and running scripts in projects for more details.
+See the documentation on running commands and scripts in projects for more details.

 uv build can be used to build source distributions and binary distributions (wheel) for your project.